selimslab/selimslab.github.io/_NOTES/psychology/inertia.md

 ---
-tags: psy
+tags: soc
 ---

 Objects and people display the same effect.

 The first move is harder